macedo6000/CoffeeData/README.md

 # Home Mortgage Data Project - Segment 1

+The Home Mortgage Disclosure Act was passed in 1975 to protect homeowners by mandating that financial institutions make home mortgage data publicly available[^1].
-The Home Mortgage Database was obtained from Consumer Financial Protection Bureau (CFPB), which publically releases annual mortgage data as required by the Home Mortgage Disclosure Act.[^1] [^2] The most recent release for California, 2017, saw a dataset containing over 1.7 million records of HMDA data. [^3]
+The Home Mortgage Database was obtained from the federal Consumer Financial Protection Bureau (CFPB), which annually collects, aggregates, and makes publicly available mortgage data as required by the HMDA.
+The most recent release for California, 2017, saw a dataset containing over 1.7 million records of mortgage data[^3].

 ## Database Branch Overview

-The origin of this database is HMDA Mortgage Data in California in 2017.
-The dataset was downloaded in CSV format from the Consumer Financial Protection Bureau's website.
+The origin of this database is California HMDA Mortgage Data from 2017.
+The dataset was downloaded in CSV format from the CFPB's website, www.consumerfinance.gov[^2].

 Due to the large size of the dataset, an Amazon Web Services Relational Database will be used for this project.